JumpmanYouKnow/PythonNotes/Analysis of a few models.md

 In brexit referendum data, there are 110 variables, and lots of them are depend on each other, or have influence on others. so obviously the assumptions are not satisfied here.

-### 2. Decision Tree and random forest
+### 2. Decision Tree
-Decision tree is a model simple to implement and understand,
+Decision tree is a model simple to implement and understand.
+You can also easily optimize

 ### 3. GradientBoostingRegressor
 ### 4. LASSO